 Ballari has a very diverse and rich past.
-Mythologically, Ballari was closely associated with the epic, Ramayana with the mythical kingdom of Kishkinda, the famed monkey kingdom which was inhabited by Vanaras (monkeys).
+Mythologically, Ballari was closely associated with the epic Ramayana with the mythical kingdom of Kishkinda, the famed monkey kingdom which was inhabited by Vanaras (monkeys).
 Anjaneya Hill, located across the river Tungabhadra, is believed to be the birthplace of Lord Hanuman.
 There are many more incidents of Ramayana associated with this place.
-Another legend is associated with Goddess Pampadevi, who is believed to have done penance on the bank of the River Pampa (Tungabhadra) and as the result of which she was able to marry Lord Shiva, who was also called Virupaksha to whom the celebrated ancient temple in Hampi is dedicated.
+Another legend associated with is Goddess Pampadevi, who is believed to have done penance on the bank of the River Pampa (Tungabhadra) and as the result of which she was able to marry Lord Shiva, who was also called Virupaksha to whom the celebrated ancient temple in Hampi is dedicated.
 The marriage of Lord Shiva and Goddess Pampadevi is still recreated annually here.
-In terms of archaeology, Ballari is one of those regions where the existence of man has been found with excavations here dating to the Neolithic period in places like Ballari, Sanganakallu-Kupgal etc. But perhaps, the most important chapter in Ballari’s history has been the Vijayanagara Empire with the UNESCO World Heritage site Hampi.
+In terms of archaeology, Ballari is one of those regions where the existence of man has been found with excavations here dating to the Neolithic period in places like Ballari, Sanganakallu-Kupgal, etc. But perhaps, the most important chapter in Ballari’s history has been the Vijayanagara Empire with the UNESCO World Heritage site Hampi.
 Vijayanagara Empire at its peak was very prosperous and was believed to be larger than Rome with palaces grander than Lisbon.
-There were opulent palaces, marvellous temples, massive fortifications, baths, markets, aquaducts, pavilions, stables for royal elephants, and elegantly carved pillars.
-This was a city whose merchants traded in diamonds, pearls, horses, fine silks and brocades.
-Today, Ballari is popular for cotton, one of their major agricultural crops and the city is known to have a thriving cotton industry.
+There were opulent palaces, marvelous temples, massive fortifications, baths, markets, aqua-ducts, pavilions, stables for royal elephants, and elegantly carved pillars.
+This was a city whose merchants traded in diamonds, pearls, horses, fine silks, and brocades.
+Today, Ballari is popular for cotton, one of their major crops, and the city is known to have a thriving cotton industry.
 This district is endowed with rich mineral resources especially iron ore and hence is aptly called “The Iron City”.

 For further information, visit the official district websiteclick here!

 When to go: The monsoon (July-September) and winter (November-February).